How do I schedule an advising appointment?

 Can I earn an honors degree in Judaic Studies?

-Judaic Studies majors can pursue an honors degree for students who want to do advanced research and write an extensive thesis (30-50 pages) on a topic of their choice under the direct supervision of a Judaic Studies professor.
-Interested students should meet with an advisor during the fall semester of their junior to discuss the application process.
+The Judaic Studies Honors Program is designed for declared Judaic Studies majors who want to do advanced research and write an extensive thesis on a topic of their choice under the direct supervision of a Judaic Studies faculty member.
+Interested students should meet with an advisor during the fall semester of their junior year to discuss the application process.
 The student will need to identify a Judaic Studies faculty to serve as the Honors Thesis Advisor.
 If approved, the student will enroll in Judaic 497 (Fall Term) and Judaic 498 (Winter Term) to work on the thesis with their advisor.
 The completed thesis is due in late March prior to graduation.

 What is a graduation release?